MaJerle/lwwdg/README.md

 # Lightweight Watchdog for embedded systems

-LwWDG is lightweight watchdog library, primarily targeting operating systems, to watch multiple threads and reset system if one of them fails.
+LwWDG is a lightweight watchdog library, primarily targeting operating systems, to watch multiple threads and reset system if one of them fails.

 [Open documentation](https://docs.majerle.eu/projects/lwwdg/)